First Cultured Meat Production Facility is Opening In Israel

 They also said that the manufacturing process needs 99 percent less land and generates 80 percent less greenhouse gas emissions, and uses 96 percent less freshwater than the typical average meat production plant.

-With this technology Future Meat Technologies plans to save the lives of 170,000 pigs by developing pioneering cell- technology
+With this technology Future Meat Technologies plans to save the lives of 170,000 pigs by developing pioneering cell-cultured meat technology

-The industry is booming everywhere and is expected to reach USD 94.54 billion by the year 2030 to provide our growing population with affordable and sustainable food,
+The cultured meat industry is booming everywhere and is expected to reach USD 94.54 billion by the year 2030 to provide our growing population with affordable and sustainable food,

-Last year, for the first time became available to buy in a in Singapore.
+Last year, for the first time cultured meat became available to buy in a restaurant in Singapore.

 However many companies like Future Meat Technologies are quickly cutting these production costs down and they are producing price parity faster than market predictions.